ZackeryRSmith/codeabbey-solutions/README.md

 # codeabbey solutions
-I am aware codeabbey wants to avoid sharing solutions, I do advise you to not copy word for word my scripts!
-These are for refrence to anyone wanting to find out how to make something.
-I am a rust newbie and to learn I am doing codeabbey.
+I am aware codeabbey wants to avoid sharing solutions, I do advise you to not copy my scripts it will result in you account getting banned!!!
+These are for refrence to anyone wanting to find out how to make something (So really just an example or a prrof of concept).
+I am a avid believer in "Learn via examples", I hope this repo can help you out in your rust programming journey!